 Anal pain is also known as rectal pain, or proctalgia, and describes pain affecting the bottom.

-- Haemorrhoids: Haemorrhoids (a painful swelling of a vein or veins at the anus) are a common problem, with about 50% of people experiencing them at some time in their life, according to the NHS.
+- Haemorrhoids : Haemorrhoids, a sometimes painful swelling of a vein or veins at the anus, are a common problem, with about 50% of people experiencing them at some time in their life, according to the NHS.
 They are usually caused by straining during bowel movements.
 Heavy lifting and childbirth are also common causes.

-- Anal fissure: An anal fissure is a small tear in the skin at the opening of the rectum.
-It is caused when a large, hard stool is passed and excessively stretches the rectum.
+- Anal fissure : An anal fissure is a small tear in the skin at the opening of the anus.
+It is caused when a large, hard stool is passed and excessively stretches the anus.
 This problem can also occur in people whose anal sphincter tone (the muscle that controls the anal opening) is too tight and cannot relax to pass the stool.

 - Proctalgia fugax: Proctalgia fugax involves fleeting rectal pain.
 This disorder occurs more commonly in women and in people younger than 45 years.
 Although the exact cause of the pain is not known, many doctors believe spasm of the anal sphincter muscle is the origin of this pain.

 - Levator ani syndrome: Levator ani syndrome occurs in women slightly more often than it occurs in men.
-The term levator ani refers to the group of muscles that surrounds and supports the anus.
+The term levator ani refers to the group of muscles that surround and support the anus.
 Spasms of these muscles are believed to cause rectal pain.